jp-um/data_storage_workshop/README.md

     -p=8888:8888 \
     jpebe/nosql-workshop
 ```
+This container is linked to all the containers we set up (and are running).

-You should then be able to copy the Jupyter notebook URL from the terminal into your browser (ctrl-click will open a browser automatically).
+You should then be able to copy the Jupyter notebook URL from the terminal into
+your browser (ctrl-click will open a browser automatically).

 ## Important Limitation